-2. Guiding principles
+2. GOVERNANCE PRINCIPLES

-Several guiding principles on which JPI operations should be based have been explicitly and implicitly formulated in discussions up to this point.
-The principles derive from both the thematic contents addressed by the JPI as well as the strategic objectives of the JPI concept itself.
-The guiding principles provide support to assure coherence between 'what' we are working on and 'how' we are working.
+The governance principles derive from both the thematic contents addressed by the JPI as well as the strategic objectives of the JPI concept itself.
+They provide support to assure coherence between 'what' we are working on and 'how' we are working.
+In addition, they represent procedural objectives that broaden the scope for advancements and provide motivation for constant improvement.

-Up to the this point, discussions on guiding principles have mostly addressed the rationales of these principles.
-In order to put them into effect in our future work, we need to reflect on what these principles mean to us and, more specifically, our operations.
+Hitherto discussions have mostly addressed the rationales of these principles.
+In order to put them into effect in our future work, we - however - need to reflect on what these principles mean to us and, more specifically, our operations.
+For these reasons the principles and related objectives have been formulated ambitiously.
+The GB may decide upon specific procedural rules allowing their implementation.